StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Introduction

 To our knowledge, this is the first work that explores how to support LLMs in reasoning on multiple types of structured data~(including tables, KGs, and DBs) in a unified paradigm.
-To evaluate the effectiveness of our approach, we conduct extensive experiments on a wide-range of tasks~(\eg KG-based question answering, Table-based question answering, and DB-based Text-to-SQL).
-Experimental results on 8 datasets demonstrate that our proposed approach can effectively enhance the reasoning performance of ChatGPT on structured data, even comparable with competitive full-data supervised-tuning methods.

-$\bullet$ \emph{KGQA}.
-In KGQA task, our approach yields an increase of 11.4\% of Hits@1 on WebQSP.
-In multi-hop KGQA datasets (\eg MetaQA-2hop and MetaQA-3hop), with the help of our approach, ChatGPT's performance can be improved by up to 62.9\% and 37.0\%.
+To evaluate the effectiveness of our approach, we conduct extensive experiments on a wide range of tasks~(\eg KG-based question answering (KGQA), Table-based question answering (TableQA), and DB-based Text-to-SQL).
+Experimental results on 8 datasets demonstrate that our approach can effectively enhance the reasoning performance of LLMs on structured data in zero-shot and few-shot settings, even comparable with competitive full-data supervised-tuning methods.
+For example, in KGQA, TableQA, and Text-to-SQL tasks, our approach yields an increase of 11.4\% of Hits@1 on WebQSP, 4.2\% of accuracy in TabFact, and 4.7\% of execution accuracy in Spider respectively, compared to directly using ChatGPT in the zero-shot setting.

-$\bullet$ \emph{TableQA}.
-In TableQA task, compared to directly using ChatGPT, our approach improves denotation accuracy by approximately 3\% - 5\% in WTQ and WikiSQL.
-In table fact verification, our approach improves accuracy by 4.2\% in TabFact.

-$\bullet$ \emph{Text-to-SQL}.
-In Text-to-SQL task, compared to directly using ChatGPT, our approach improves execution accuracy by approximately 4\% across three datasets.